A Tale of Two Cities: Pessimism and Opportunism in Offline Dynamic Pricing: Pessimistic and Opportunistic Strategies

-In addition, the above upper bound is tight in the sense that it is attainable, i.e., there exists a true data-generating process compatible with the observed data distribution, whose regret matches the derived regret bound. \end{theorem}
+In addition, the above upper bound is tight in the sense that it is attainable, i.e., there exists a true data-generating process compatible with the observed data distribution, whose regret matches the derived regret bound. \end{theorem} }

-Theorem \ref{thm: regret 2} establishes that the regret bound consists of two elements: the first element arises from the estimation of the demand parameters for observed prices in the data; while the second term accounts for the error due to the unobserved optimal price.
-Note that the probability terms arise from two components: the first, $N_t(a)^{-1}$ comes from applying a concentration inequality to upper bound the estimation error of the partial identification bound; the second, $\kappa_t$ bounds the probability that the set $\mathcal{A}_t^{\mathcal{D}_N}$ differs from $\mathcal{A}_t^{\pi^b}$, thereby allowing us to establish the tight regret bound.
-When the behavior policy covers the optimal policy (i.e., the partial coverage assumption defined in Equation \eqref{eq:partial}), the second element in the regret is zero and the ratio $\prob_t^{\pi^*}(A_t)/\prob_t^{\pi^b}(A_t) $ is bounded above, resulting in a regret of order $O_p\left(\sqrt{\log N/N}\right)$.
-Informally speaking, our regret bound is optimal because our model is a special case of the linear MDP \citep{jin2021pessimism}, and the first term matches the optimal rate for linear MDP therein (Corollary 4.5), under the partial coverage assumption.
-The second term is also rate optimal, as the interval $\left[\lambda_t(a_t^L),\lambda_t(a_t^U)\right]$ is the sharpest partial identification interval for $\lambda_t(a)$, conditional on the event $\mathcal{A}_t^{\mathcal{D}_N}=\mathcal{A}_t^{\pi^b}$, making it attainable as well.
-For a detailed explanation, refer to Section \ref{appendix:regret2} of Appendix.
+Theorem \ref{thm: regret 2} establishes that the regret bound consists of two elements: the first element arises from the estimation of the demand CDFs for observed prices in the data; while the second term accounts for the error due to the unobserved optimal price.
+Note that the probability terms arise from two components: the first, $1/N$ comes from applying a concentration inequality to upper bound the estimation error of the partial identification bound; the second, $\kappa_t$ bounds the probability that the set $\mathcal{A}_t^{\mathcal{D}_N}$ differs from $\mathcal{A}_t^{\pi^b}$, thereby allowing us to establish the tight regret bound.
+When the behavior policy covers the optimal policy (i.e., the partial coverage assumption defined in Equation \eqref{eq:partial}), the second element in the regret is zero and the ratio $\prob_t^{\pi^*}(X_t, A_t)/\prob_t^{\pi^b}(X_t,A_t) $ is bounded above, resulting in a regret of order $O_p\left(\sqrt{\log N/N}\right)$.
+Informally speaking, our regret bound is optimal because the first term matches the optimal rate (Corollary 4.5 in \citealt{jin2021pessimism}), under the partial coverage assumption.
+The second term is also rate-optimal, as the interval $\left[ F_t(d|a_t^l), F_t(d|a_t^u)\right]$ is the sharpest partial identification interval for $F_t(d|a)$, conditional on the event $\{\mathcal{A}_t^{\mathcal{D}_N}=\mathcal{A}_t^{\pi^b}\}$, making it attainable as well.
+For a detailed explanation, refer to the Appendix.